 All sub-24 hour finishers receive special enameled buckles.
 Sub-30 hour finishers earn bronze buckles.

 Custom plaques are awarded to the first female and male, runners-up, and overall and master finishers.
-These will be presented at the runner and volunteer picnic on October 25th, or mailed.
+These will be presented at the runner and volunteer picnic held later in October, or mailed.